 Significant changes in the oil and gas industry including economic conditions, environmental regulations, government policy, and other factors may adversely affect CES' ability to realize the full value of its accounts receivable.
 In addition, a concentration of credit risk exists in trade accounts receivable since they are predominantly with companies operating in the WCSB, Texas and the Mid-continent regions, and Northeast regions of the US.
 CES continues to attempt to mitigate the credit risk associated with its customer receivables by performing credit checks as considered necessary, managing the amount and timing of exposure to individual customers, reviewing its credit procedures on a regular basis, reviewing and actively following up on older accounts, and insuring trade credit risks where deemed appropriate.
 CES does not anticipate any significant issues in the collection of its customer receivables at this time outside of those which have already been provided for.
 However, if the current low oil and natural gas price environment persists, and if access to capital markets remains weak for CES' customers, there would be a risk of increased bad debts.
 It is not possible at this time to predict the likelihood, or magnitude, of this risk.
-It should be noted that in light of current market conditions, CES has placed trade credit insurance over its 2016 generated US receivables, subject to certain conditions and limitations customary for insurance of that nature.
+In light of current market conditions, CES has placed trade credit insurance over the majority of its 2016 generated US receivables, subject to certain conditions and limitations customary for insurance of that nature.

 The provincial governments of Alberta, British Columbia, Manitoba, and Saskatchewan collect royalties on the production from Crown lands.
 These fiscal royalty regimes are reviewed and adjusted from time to time by the respective governments for appropriateness and competitiveness.
-The Alberta Government has recently announced preliminary results of the review of its royalty regime.
-Initial indications are that the proposed changes will have a negligible impact on oil and gas producers in the province.
-However, certain key components have not been finalized and the exact effect and outcome of the revised royalty regime and its impact on CES' business is indeterminable at this time.
+The Alberta Government has recently announced changes to its royalty regime.
+Initial indications are that the changes will have a slightly positive impact on oil and gas producers in the province once they are enacted.
+However, the exact effect and outcome of the revised royalty regime and its impact on CES' business is indeterminable at this time.
 In addition, the potential for future changes in these and other jurisdictions is a risk for the oilfield services sector.